stellasia/pygds/README.md

 ### Return values

-The return value is a [BoltStatementResult](https://neo4j.com/docs/api/python-driver/1.7/results.html#neo4j.BoltStatementResult).
+The return value is a list of dictionnaries whose keys are the expected return values from the procedure.
 It can be consumed with:

 ```python
 result = gds.pageRank.stream("graph")